-Implementation issues Response indicated that it is essential to note that brolucizumab has been associated with a higher frequency of intraocular inflammations and severe cases of hemorrhagic retinal vasculitis.
+The clinical expert consulted by CADTH indicated that currently, there are 3 medications that offer extended dosing intervals: aflibercept 8 mg, faricimab, and brolucizumab.
+The clinical expert indicated that it is essential to note that brolucizumab has been associated with a higher frequency of intraocular inflammations and severe cases of hemorrhagic retinal vasculitis.
 These severe effects have the potential to cause significant vision loss, to the extent that some patients may even experience complete blindness as a result of complications arising from the treatment.

 The clinical expert noted that faricimab represents a relatively newer medication that can extend treatment intervals up to 12 weeks.
-While it's not clear if the intention is to extend treatment to 16 weeks, this 16-week extension is the optimal treatment goal.
-This is noteworthy because even aflibercept 2 mg, in some cases, allows for extension up to 12 weeks when using a treat and extend protocol.
-The clinical expert noted that aflibercept 2 mg, with a history of over a decade in clinical use, demonstrated an appropriate safety profile The clinical expert highlighted that the primary objective, as dictated by the unmet need, is to extend treatment intervals and alleviate the treatment burden on both patients and clinicians.
-System and economic issues Aflibercept 8mg would have significant budget impact on public drug plans.
+Although it is not clear if the intention is to extend treatment to 16 weeks, this 16-week extension is the optimal treatment goal.
+This is noteworthy because even aflibercept 2 mg, in some cases, allows for extension up to 12 weeks when using a treat-and-extend protocol.
+The clinical expert noted that aflibercept 2 mg, with a history of over a decade in clinical use, demonstrated an appropriate safety profile.

+The clinical expert highlighted that the primary objective, as

+Implementation issues Response dictated by the unmet need, is to extend treatment intervals and alleviate the treatment burden on both patients and clinicians.
+System and economic issues Aflibercept 8 mg would have a significant budget impact on public drug plans.
 Biosimilars have already been marketed for ranibizumab.
-Refer to pricing condition in Table 1.
-Biosimilars are anticipated for aflibercept 2 mg next year.
+Refer to pricing condition in Table 1 .
+Biosimilars are anticipated for affibercept 2 mg next year.
 Public drug plans have expressed concerns regarding brand manufacturers marketing an improved version of an existing originator drug to maintain market share and to extend a product's patent.
 There has been a significant increase in drug utilization in some jurisdictions for aflibercept 2 mg due to prescriber switching from ranibizumab.
-It is expected that this would occur with aflibercept 8mg.
-Should the pricing recommendation for reimbursement recommend that aflibercept 8mg be negotiated so that it provides cost savings to drug programs relative to the cost of currently funded anti-VEGF drugs for AMD?
+It is expected that this would occur with aflibercept 8 mg.
+Should the pricing recommendation for reimbursement recommend that aflibercept 8 mg be negotiated so that it provides cost savings to drug programs relative to the cost of currently funded anti-VEGF drugs for AMD?
 Confidential pricing agreements exist for most anti-VEGF drugs.
-This is a comment from the drug programs to inform CDEC deliberations Based on current list price, aflibercept 8mg is not a cost-effective treatment option.
+This is a comment from the drug programs to inform CDEC deliberations.
+Based on current list price, aflibercept 8 mg is not a cost-effective treatment option.

-AMD = age-related macular degeneration; CDEC = CADTH Canadian Drug Expert Committee; nAMD = neovascular age-related macular degeneration; NB= New Brunswick; VEGF = vascular endothelial growth factor
+AMD = age-related macular degeneration; CDEC = Canadian Drug Expert Committee; nAMD = neovascular age-related macular degeneration; VEGF = vascular endothelial growth factor.